A Framework For Creating Real, Lasting Success —

 Structures that take the shape, “I want to create this AND I want to create that…” can lead to dichotomies of desire that frustrate your efforts to create either result.

-For example, one automaker’s execs stated in company vision and branding that, “Quality is job one.”
+For example, one automaker’s execs stated in the company vision and branding that, “Quality is job one.”
 But behind the scenes, they sent informal messages to managers and supervisors to, “Get’em out the door fast!”

 The two desires conflicted, causing cognitive dissonance, and a morale problem.
 Though the company shipped more cars, quality suffered.
 And profits.